CellularSyntax/breast_models_repo_mha_to_stl/README.md

 - `--relaxation_factor` (Optional): Sets the relaxation factor for smoothing.
 Higher values increase smoothing.
 Default value is 0.25.
 - `--lump_tissues` (Optional): When set, groups similar tissue types together during conversion.
 Default value is True.
 - `--no_download` (Optional): When set, MHA files are not downloaded from the GitHub repository and only MHA files in the input directory are converted.
 Every segmented scan should be in its own subdirectory.
 Default value is False.
+- `--exam_names` (Optional): When set, the script only processes the exams with specified exam names.
+It is a string containing a comma-separated list of file names, e.g. "Exam_01,Exam_02,Exam_03".
+By default, this option is not used.

 ### Usage examples